fsvreddit/bot-bouncer/docs/index.md

 If that does not happen, create a submission on /r/BotBouncer linking to the user's profile.
 Bot Bouncer will then remove your post and replace it with its own submission for the account, and then the evaluation process will start.

-If you feel that you can add extra context to the submission, for example if you have detected bot-like activity that you think may not be obvious, you can add body text to the submission to help evaluation.
+If you feel that you can add extra context to the submission, for example if you have detected bot-like activity that you think may not be obvious, you can add body text to the submission that is created by the bot to help evaluation.
 For example a user might look superficially human, but might be copying content from other users.

 You do not need to moderate a subreddit to submit an account to BotBouncer.
 However if you are, there is a menu item on posts and comments on subreddits you moderate that have the app installed that can be used to automatically submit the account for consideration.